-The Hi Jolly Memorial is popular roadside stop in Quartzsite for people travelling south through Arizona; the pyramid shaped memorial shows up on all the “Roadside America,” “RoadTripper,” and road trip planning sites.
+The Hi Jolly Memorial is a popular roadside stop in Quartzsite for people travelling south through Arizona; the pyramid-shaped memorial shows up on all the “Roadside America,” “RoadTripper,” and road trip planning sites.
 I drove to the memorial and thought it would be a mere roadside attraction but was pleasantly surprised to discover an old pioneer cemetery… AND someone who had meticulously mapped out EVERY grave in the cemetery and put personal histories into a little brochure that you can grab at the gate.

 I love it!
-I found a cemetery with a well documented history.
+I found a cemetery with a well-documented history.
 So, in honour of the person who took the time to put together this brochure (thank you whoever you are), I’ll include some of these histories in my post.

-The Camel Corp was short lived and the herd that Hi Jolly is associated with was eventually released into the desert to roam in the wild and fend for themselves.
+The Camel Corp was short-lived and the herd that Hi Jolly is associated with was eventually released into the desert to roam in the wild and fend for themselves.
 This in itself is a draw for tourists.
 It’s rumoured that the ashes of Hi Jolly’s favourite camel are incorporated into the memorial.

 E.B.
 Ring and the Kuehn Family

 E.B.
 Ring was a placer miner at the Kuehn Plomosa Mine.
 He lived in a large tunnel in the mountains and was so kind that he refused to hurt even the smallest of creatures.
 He was close to the Kuehn family who owned the mine and looked after their property whenever they were away.

 Viktoria Kuehn came to Arizona from Germany in 1893 with her three sons William, Charles, and Fred (born on the journey over).
 The boys grew up to become miners, businessmen, and Pony Express riders… though I’d question this last item because the Pony Express dates to the 1860s.
 It’s likely they were a part of the Mule/Jackass Mail network.